-If someone doesn’t limit these foods, this could lead to weight gain or ill health.
+If someone doesn’t limit these foods, they could lead to ill health.

 Foods such as fake meats often contain fillers and additives and are not nutrient-dense.
-Occasionally eating these foods may not cause a problem, but vegans shouldn’t rely on them for essential nutrients and should focus on eating mainly whole foods should be focused on for optimal health.
+Occasionally eating these foods may not cause a problem, but vegans shouldn’t rely on them for essential nutrients.
+Instead, mainly whole foods should be focused on for optimal health.

-Evidence suggests multiple health benefits of a plant-based diet, including weight loss and less risk of heart disease and diabetes.
+Evidence suggests multiple health benefits of a plant-based diet, including a lowered risk of heart disease and diabetes.

 Vegans generally consume higher amounts of specific vitamins and minerals, but they need to know which nutrients could become deficient.
 An excellent starting point is to plan varied whole-food meals carefully.

-Additionally, people can find information from a reputable source such as the Vegan Society or consult a nutrition professional for advice.
+Additionally, people can find information from a reputable source or consult a nutrition professional for advice.